NVDY Dividend: Yield, Schedule, and What to Expect

 +

 NVDY tracks synthetic covered-call income on NVIDIA (NVDA) and holds names such as NVDA.
-The fund collects the dividends those companies pay and passes them to you, minus the approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The approximately 0.99% to 1.27% (the fund's stated total annual expense ratio has been reported around 1.27% gross, with figures near 0.99% to 1.01% commonly cited; high relative to plain index ETFs) expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest NVDY dividends?